kaito-nakatani/shraito/_evts/smallrec.md

 desc: "Reception with toasts and dancing!"
 ---
 Reception with toasts and dancing! **Arrive on time.**
-(This event is invite-only; not all guests are invited.)
+(This event is invite-only; not all guests are invited.
+But you are!)